-Certification in oncology nursing makes a difference—to patients whose care is provided by oncology certified nurses, to employers who must staff their facilities with qualified and experienced nurses, and to the individual nurse who attains certification.
+Certification in oncology nursing makes a difference—to patients who want knowledgeable nurses, to employers who want qualified and experienced nurses, and to individual nurses who want to demonstrate their knowledge.

 Patients Value Certification

 Certification can help patients feel confident about their caregivers' qualifications.
 Knowledgeable nurses are better equipped to recognize problems and take action.
 In addition, public awareness of certification has grown.
 Nearly 8 out of 10 people surveyed were aware that nurses could be certified in a specialty area.1

 Certification offers personal and professional rewards to nurses.
 An overwhelming majority of nurses surveyed said certification validates specialty knowledge, enhances professional credibility, and contributes to feelings of personal accomplishment.2Certification is often required for advancement to higher levels on the clinical ladder.
 In some instances, certified nurses receive salary differentials or bonuses.
 A 2018 Medscape salary survey indicated certified nurses had an average annual income that was $7,000 higher than non-certified nurses.3

 Employers Benefit from Certification

 - provide care for an aging population at greater risk for developing cancer